nats-io/nats-site/content/blog/new-per-subject-discard-policy.md

 1. Protecting against the failure scenarios where a client application 'fails' before it gets an acknowledgement of its publication being successful or not.
 In those scenarios, the application will typically re-publish the same message again upon re-connecting or restarting, thereby resulting in duplication of the message in the stream.
 This scenario can happen when the client application gets disconnected, crashes, when the server or client application process (or VM or container/pod) gets moved, updated, restarted, etc...
 This potential for message duplication also gets exacerbated when publication acks are handled asynchronously (such as when high throughput is desired).

 2. Protecting against failure scenarios in stream processing pipelines (like Kafka Streams) where the event processing is happening in series of steps as messages representing the event being processed go through a number of streams (e.g. a message published on an upstream stream causes 1 or more messages to be published on one or more downstream streams).
-When there is a problem with one of the applications somewhere in the pipeline you can end up in a situation where some events can end up in an 'half-processed' state within the pipeline.
+When there is a problem with one of the applications somewhere in the pipeline you can end up in a situation where some events can end up in a 'half-processed' state within the pipeline.
 In those scenarios, being able to recover the processing of those events simply by replaying original the event messages from the initial most stream *without having to worry about duplicate message publishing* (and its possible side effects in any of the steps of the pipeline as a result of the replay) becomes a very desirable functionality.

 ## Can't you do that already?

 Indeed, this is obviously not a new problem and there are already available functionalities to provide some kind of message deduplication in many streaming systems.
-All of them rely on the concept of 'BYOID' (meaning you (the app developer) must bring your own unique ID for each of the event messages that you publish):
+All of them rely on the concept of 'BYOID' (meaning you, the app developer, must bring your own unique ID for each of the event messages that you publish):

 - JetStream does have a 'time scoped window' deduplication mechanism built-in.
 When enabled for a stream the NATS servers remember message IDs (specified in a header in the published messages) for a configurable period of time, which means that it applies regardless of client connections being dropped or client application processes being restarted as long as they reconnect within the period of time of the window.
-- Kafka also does have a 'connection scoped window' deduplication mechanism built-in referred to a producer idempotence.
+- Kafka also has a 'connection scoped window' deduplication mechanism built-in referred to as producer idempotence.
 When enabled the brokers remember all the request IDs received from a client connection ID and detects retries, which means that the producer can only guarantee idempotence for messages sent within a single session.

 As you can probably guess both methods have some clear limitations back in the real world of production systems: